Short Selling Stocks- Not for the Faint Hearted

 Here’s how short selling works.
 Say you believe that the market has way overpriced Amalgamated Kumquats and it is due for a big fall.

-Your broker can only make the “short” sale on an “uptick,” meaning the short sale must be done at a higher price than the last trade.
+From 1937-2007, short sales could only be done on an “uptick,” meaning the short sale must be done at a higher price than the last trade.
 The idea was to prevent a bunch of short sellers from jumping on a declining stock and driving the stock price down further.
 Whether the uptick rule was effective or not is debatable.

 Your broker escrows the money from the sale in your account for the protection of the original owner of the shares.
-You normally won’t earn interest on this money and if the stock pays a dividend during this time, you’ll owe it to the owner.
+You might not earn interest on this money and if the stock pays a dividend during this time, you’ll owe it to the owner.

 How it Works